Ten Tors is organised by the military. For official information about the event go to the Ten Tors website.

-Copy these bird nesting areas on to the map you are actually using for Ten Tors.
+Copy these bird nesting areas on to the map you will be using for Ten Tors.

 TIP: The maps will print at 1:25 000 scale on A4 paper (make sure you set your printer to 100%, not 'fit to page').

 GPX files (for use with handheld GPS units and other mapping devices) can be downloaded from the same page.

 Watch out for bogs!